At what temperature should I drink my coffee?

 Why is specialty coffee served less hot?

-Specialty coffee is not volcanic lava for the simple reason that extracting coffee at too high a temperature causes the loss of the coffee's organoleptic properties.
+Specialty coffee is not volcanic lava for the simple reason that extracting the coffee at too high a temperature causes the loss of the coffee's organoleptic properties.
 In addition, tasting it too hot makes its nuances not to be perceived well, and the same happens with milk.

 The Liebeck vs. McDonald's Case